JordanMartinez/purescript-alterlist/README.md

 # purescript-alterlist

-A non-empty linked list whose values' types alternate with each element.
+A linked list (empty and non-empty variants) whose values' types alternate with each element.

+Credit goes to @monoidmusician for the idea.